rotemefrati/advanced-java-mmn15/README.md

 # advanced-java-mmn15

-Mostly threads usage with GUI using JavaFX.
+Mostly threads usage with GUI using SceneBuilder and JavaFX.